Godalin/ptrees/README.md

 ### Dependencies

-The dependencies are not needed to be installed manually, but we list them here:
+We list the dependencies here, although are not needed to be installed manually if you use the local `opam` switch approach:
 - `coq-ext-lib`
 - `coq-coinduction`
 - `coq-itree`
 - `coq-mathcomp`

+If you do not want to use the local `opam` switch, you can manually install the dependencies above.